Vidora: History

 In 1910, construction of the Canadian Pacific Railway line came through Vidora.
-Many of the CPR's engineers and surveyors were housed at a local farm house during construction of the rail line.
+Many of the CPR's engineers and surveyors were housed at a local farmhouse during construction of the rail line.
 Living at the same house where two girls named "Vivian" and "Dorothy", the engineers and surveyors decided to use their names to name the new area, because of their great hospitality, thus giving the town its name "Vidora".
 After the land was named, settlers as well as bootleggers began to settle the area starting the community of Vidora.
 By 1917, the community was incorporated as a village, and now had its very own town Council, and mayor.
 After becoming a village, Vidora began to grow quite fast and prosperous.
 By 1920, the village business districts consist of more than twenty businesses, including businesses such as a post office, cafe, pool hall, main hall, banks, lumber yards, general stores, a hotel and a row of five grain elevators.
 Vidora even had its own electrical power plant.

-Prior to January 1, 1952, Vidora was incorporated as a village, and was restructured as an unincorporated community under the jurisdiction of the Rural Municipality of Reno No. 51 on that date.
+Prior to 1 January 1952, Vidora was incorporated as a village, and was restructured as an unincorporated community under the jurisdiction of the Rural Municipality of Reno No. 51 on that date.